mac-comp127/bubble-blitz/README.md

 - Implement a maximum number of shots the user can take before telling them that they lose.
 Display the current shot count on the screen.
 - Add more interesting graphics drawings (e.g. animations of bubbles popping, a more detailed cannon, etc.)
 - Implement a count down timer that displays on the screen
 - Implement a class to represent obstacles randomly distributed throughout the sky.
-The obstacles should block the cannon balls, so that the user has to make use of the projectile curves to hit blocked bubbles.
+The obstacles should block the cannonballs, so that the user has to make use of the projectile curves to hit blocked bubbles.
 - Make the bubbles slowly float across the screen while the cannonball is moving.